History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Composer Felix Mendelssohn was inspired to write his Hebridean Overture after a trip to Staffa

-The highlight of a visit to Staffa is Fingal's Cave.
+The highlight of a visit to Staffa is Fingal's Cave, also known as An Uamh Binn (Cave of Melody).
 A path leads from the boat landing area, along the very edge of the basalt rocks that make up Staffa, to the huge cave mouth.
-The cave is only 12 metres at its widest point, and is supported on slender basalt columns.
+The cave is only 12 metres at its widest point and is supported on slender basalt columns.
 Inside, the sheer height of Fingal's Cave seems more suited to a cathedral.
 It is a truly magical place, formed by volcanic action millions of years ago.

 Address: Fionnphort, Argyll and Bute, Scotland